aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/quick-start/helloworld-example-in-php/_index.md

 ﻿---
-title: HelloWorld Example in PHP
+title: HelloWorld Example in PHP – Aspose.Words for .NET
+articleTitle: HelloWorld Example in PHP
+linktitle: HelloWorld Example in PHP
 description: "Building documents from scratch using Aspose.Words for .NET in PHP via COM."
 type: docs
 weight: 40